 The webmaster remembers riding this chairlift to the top of Mt Rowe in the late 1960's.
 There were a couple of great, challenging ski trails from the top of the lift, the best being the "Fletcher Hale" trail.
 (Fletcher Hale, a Laconia resident, was elected as a Republican to the Sixty-ninth and to the three succeeding US Congresses and served from March 4, 1925, until his death on October 22, 1931.
 His grave lies in the Union Cemetery on Union Avenue in Laconia.)

 On the backside from the top of the single chairlift was an obscure, little-known connecting trail to what eventually became the now-defunct Mount Rowe ski area.
 Adjacent to Mount Rowe, on the access road from Gunstock, are four Olympic-style ski jumps of various sizes.
-The largest jump is now the site of the Hill Climb competition (scroll down to see photo below) on Wednesday during Motorcycle Week.
+The largest jump has often been the site of the Hill Climb competition (scroll down to see photo below) during Motorcycle Week.
 These jumps are still in use today by the Gunstock Nordic Association.

 Below - a photo from the 1957 Weirs Beach Chamber of Commerce brochure